-Send In The Clones: Barbra Streisand Reveals Fluffy Canine Copies
+Send In The Clones: Barbara Streisand Reveals Fluffy Canine Copies

 In an interview with Variety magazine for this month's cover, legendary singer/actor/filmmaker Barbra Streisand opines on topics ranging from the 2016 election (the voting machines were rigged against Hillary) to the #metoo movement (says Harvey Weinstein once threatened her), but one bombshell has nothing to do with politics or Hollywood.